se-sic/jdime/README.md

 > Commit [999541](https://bitbucket.org/extendj/extendj/src/999541)
 > Copyright (c) 2005-2008, Torbjörn Ekman
 > Copyright (c) 2005-2015, ExtendJ Committers
-> JastAddJ is covered by the Modified BSD License.
+> ExtendJ is covered by the Modified BSD License.
 > The full license text is distributed with this software.
 > See the file licenses/ExtendJ-BSD.

 The changes that were made to ExtendJ are shipped with this software
 and covered by the Modified BSD License.
-See patches/ExtendJ.patch for the changes,
+See patches/ExtendJ for the changes,
-and patches/LICENSE for the license text.
+and patches/ExtendJ/LICENSE for the license text.

 ## System Requirements:
 * gradle (http://www.gradle.org/) __>=2.2__